AndreasFaust/react-sled/README.md

   // Type: Boolean.
 Default: true
   // Mouse- and Touch-Dragging.
   dragDistance
-  // Type: String.
-Default: 25ow
+  // Type: Number or String.
+Default: 40 (px)
-  // Distance, the user has to drag the slider to trigger action. autoPlay
+  // Distance, the user has to drag the slider to trigger action.
+  // A number is calculated in Pixel.
+A string has to have the custom unit 'ow' (own width of the sled). autoPlay
   // Type: Number.
 Default: undefined
   // Activates automatic Sliding.